Key Project Information

 Project Details

-In 2016, ICMA, in partnership with the U.S. Department of Energy (DOE) and The Solar Foundation, established SolSmart, a national recognition and a no-cost technical assistance program for local governments—driving greater solar deployment and making it possible for even more American homes and businesses to access affordable and renewable solar energy to meet their electricity needs.
+SolSmart offers national recognition and no-cost technical assistance that helps local governments accelerate solar deployment and makes it possible for even more American homes and businesses to access affordable and renewable solar energy to meet their electricity needs.

-Since the program launched in 2016, more than 360 cities, counties, and regional organizations nationwide have achieved SolSmart designation.
+Since the program launched in 2016, more than 500 cities, counties, and regional organizations in 43 states, the District of Columbia, the U.S. Virgin Islands, and Puerto Rico have achieved SolSmart designation, representing over 139 million people.

 SolSmart Program Success

-Take a moment to hear local government organizations share about how participating in SolSmart has benefited their operations and procedures, and as a result, their communities' businesses and residents.
+Local government organizations discuss how participating in SolSmart has benefited their operations and procedures, and as a result, their communities' businesses and residents.

 How SolSmart Helps Your Community

-For additional information, see the frequently asked questions on the SolSmart site, or contact admin@solsmart.org.
+For additional information, see frequently asked questions on the SolSmart site, or email admin@solsmart.org.

 New, Reduced Membership Dues